 • The rack or cabinet must be compatible with the drawer-mounting rails.
 The rail-mounting pins and screws must fit securely and snugly into the rack or cabinet rail-mounting holes.
+It is strongly recommended that the IBM mounting rails and mounting hardware that are included with the product is used to install it in the rack.
 The mounting rails and mounting hardware that are provided with IBM products are designed and tested to safely support the product during operation and service activities, and to safely support the weight of your drawer or device.
 The rails must facilitate service access by allowing the drawer to be safely extended, if necessary, forward, backward, or both.
 Some rails, with IBM features for non-IBM racks, provide drawer-specific anti-tip brackets, rear lock-down brackets, and cable management guides that require clearance on the rear side of the rails.

-Note: If the rack or cabinet has square holes on the mounting flanges, an adapter might be required.
+Note: If the rack or cabinet has square holes on the mounting flanges, a plug-in hole adapter might be required.